cloud-gov/cg-site/content/ops/continuous-monitoring.md

 #### Change control

-cloud.gov is a dynamic system and it is in a constant state of change.
-Configuration management and change control processes help maintain a secure baseline configuration of the cloud.gov architecture.
-Routine day-to-day changes are managed through the cloud.gov change management process described in their Configuration Management Plan.
+cloud.gov is a dynamic system, and it is in a constant state of change.
+Configuration management and change control processes help maintain the secure baseline configuration of the cloud.gov architecture.
+Routine day-to-day changes are managed through the cloud.gov change management process described in the [Configuration Management Plan]({{< relref "ops/configuration-management.md" >}}).

 cloud.gov notifies the AO with a minimum of 30 days before implementing any planned major significant changes.
 The notification includes a Security Impact Analysis Form.

 #### Incident Response

-All cloud.gov incident response must be handled according to the cloud.gov [IR guide](https://docs.cloud.gov/ops/security-ir/).
+All cloud.gov incident response must be handled according to the cloud.gov [Incident Response Guide]({{< relref "ops/security-ir.md" >}}).

-## Important Attachments to the Continuous Monitoring guide
+## Attachments to the Continuous Monitoring guide

 - [IR guide](https://docs.cloud.gov/ops/security-ir/)
 - Vulnerability Scanning Sample